Chemical formula: C₃₂H₃₁BrN₂O₂ Molecular mass: 555.505 g/mol PubChem compound: 5388906

 Bedaquiline and M2 were not substrates of P-gp in vitro.
 Bedaquiline was a weak OCT1, OATP1B1 and OATP1B3 substrate in vitro, while M2 was not.
 Bedaquiline was not a substrate of MRP2 and BCRP in vitro.
 Bedaquiline and M2 did not inhibit the transporters P-gp, OATP1B1, OATP1B3, BCRP, OAT1, OAT3, OCT1, OCT2, MATE1 and MATE2 at clinically relevant concentrations in vitro.
 An in vitro study indicated a potential for bedaquiline to inhibit BCRP at the concentrations achieved in the intestine after oral administration.
 The clinical relevance is unknown.

 Based on the preclinical studies, the bulk of the administered dose is eliminated in faeces.
 The urinary excretion of unchanged bedaquiline was <0.001% of the dose in clinical studies, indicating that renal clearance of unchanged active substance is insignificant.
 After reaching Cmax, bedaquiline concentrations decline tri-exponentially.
-The mean terminal elimination half-life of both bedaquiline and the active N-monodesmethyl metabolite (M2) is about 5 months (ranging from 2 to 8 months).
+The mean terminal elimination half-life of both bedaquiline and M2 is about 5 months (ranging from 2 to 8 months).
 This long terminal elimination phase likely reflects slow release of bedaquiline and M2 from peripheral tissues.

-A single-dose study of bedaquiline in 8 subjects with moderate hepatic impairment (Child-Pugh B) demonstrated exposure to bedaquiline and M2 (AUC672h) was 19% lower compared to healthy subjects.
+A single-dose study of bedaquiline in 8 participants with moderate hepatic impairment (Child-Pugh B) demonstrated exposure to bedaquiline and M2 (AUC672h) was 19% lower compared to healthy participants.
 No dose adjustment is deemed necessary in patients with mild or moderate hepatic impairment.
 Bedaquiline has not been studied in patients with severe hepatic impairment.

 Bedaquiline has mainly been studied in patients with normal renal function.
 Renal excretion of unchanged bedaquiline is insignificant (<0.001%).

-In a population pharmacokinetic analysis of tuberculosis patients (age range 18 years to 68 years) treated with bedaquiline age was not found to influence the pharmacokinetics of bedaquiline.
+In a population pharmacokinetic analysis of tuberculosis patients treated with bedaquiline, age was not found to influence the pharmacokinetics of bedaquiline.

 In a population pharmacokinetic analysis of tuberculosis patients treated with bedaquiline, exposure to bedaquiline was found to be lower in Black patients than in patients from other race categories.
-This low exposure was not considered to be clinically relevant as no clear relationship between exposure to bedaquiline and response has been observed in clinical trials.
-Furthermore, response rates in patients that completed the bedaquiline treatment period were comparable between different race categories in the clinical trials.
+This lower bedaquiline exposure in Black patients was not associated with lower efficacy in clinical trials, and no dose adjustment is needed.

-In a population pharmacokinetic analysis of tuberculosis patients treated with bedaquiline no clinically relevant difference in exposure between men and women were observed.
+In a population pharmacokinetic analysis of tuberculosis patients treated with bedaquiline, no clinically relevant differences in exposure between men and women were observed.

 Animal toxicology studies have been conducted with bedaquiline administration up to 3 months in mice, up to 6 months in rats, and up to 9 months in dogs.
 The plasma bedaquiline exposure (AUC) in rats and dogs was similar to that observed in humans.
 Bedaquiline was associated with effects in target organs which included monocytic phagocytic system (MPS), skeletal muscle, liver, stomach, pancreas and heart muscle.
 All of these toxicities except effects on MPS were monitored clinically.
 In the MPS of all species, pigment-laden and/or foamy macrophages were also seen in various tissues, consistent with phospholipidosis.
 The significance of phospholipidosis in humans is unknown.
 Most of the observed changes occurred after prolonged daily dosing and subsequent increases in plasma and tissue concentrations of the active substance.
 After treatment cessation, all indications of toxicity exhibited at least partial recovery to good recovery.

 In a rat carcinogenicity study, bedaquiline, at the high doses of 20 mg/kg/day in males and 10 mg/kg/day in females, did not induce any treatment-related increases in tumour incidences.
-Compared to the exposures (AUC) observed in subjects with MDR-TB in the bedaquiline Phase II trials, the exposures (AUC) in rats at high doses were similar in males and 2-fold higher in females for bedaquiline, and 3-fold higher in males and 2-fold higher in females for M2.
+Compared to the exposures (AUC) observed in patients with pulmonary TB in the bedaquiline Phase II trials, the exposures (AUC) in rats at high doses were similar in males and 2-fold higher in females for bedaquiline, and 3-fold higher in males and 2-fold higher in females for M2.

 In vitro and in vivo genotoxicity tests indicated that bedaquiline did not have any mutagenic or clastogenic effects.

-In a juvenile rat toxicity study, the no observed adverse effect level (NOAEL) was 15 mg/kg/day (maximum dose 45mg/kg/day) for observations of diffuse inflammation and/or degeneration in skeletal muscle (reversible), oesophagus (reversible) and tongue (reversible), liver hypertrophy (reversible) and corticomedullary renal mineralization (partial recovery in males, and no recovery in females within 8 weeks after end of exposure).
-The NOAEL corresponds to a plasma AUC24h of 13.1 and 35.6 mcg.h/mL for bedaquiline (~0.7x clinical dose) and 10.5 and 16.3 mcg.h/mL for the Nmonodesmethyl metabolite of bedaquiline (M2) in males and females (~1.8x clinical dose), respectively.
+In a juvenile rat toxicity study, the no observed adverse effect level (NOAEL) was 15 mg/kg/day (maximum dose 45 mg/kg/day) for observations of diffuse inflammation and/or degeneration in skeletal muscle (reversible), oesophagus (reversible) and tongue (reversible), liver hypertrophy (reversible) and corticomedullary renal mineralisation (partial recovery in males, and no recovery in females within 8 weeks after end of exposure).
+The NOAEL corresponds to a plasma AUC24h of 13.1 and 35.6 μg∙h/mL for bedaquiline (~0.7x clinical dose) and 10.5 and 16.3 μg∙h/mL for the N-monodesmethyl metabolite of bedaquiline (M2) in males and females (~1.8x clinical dose), respectively.

 Environmental risk assessment studies have shown that bedaquiline has the potential to be persistent, bioaccumulative and toxic to the environment.